Ethan-Sarricolea/PyImagEditor/README.md

 # PyImagEditor

-This is my app to remove background of the images on my files or paste, also you can copy the output image.
+This is my app to remove background of the images on my files or images from clipboard, also you can copy the output image.

 I will update the app to add more functions and make the interface.